Dynamic Contextualized Word Embeddings: Appendices

-The hyperparameters of the contextualizing component are as for BERT\textsubscript{BASE}.
-In particular, the dimensionality of the input embeddings $\tilde{ \mathbf{e}}^{(k)}$, $d_e$, is 768.
-For the dynamic component, the temporal vectors ($\mathbf{t}_j$, $\tilde{ \mathbf{t} }_j$) have a dimensionality $d_t$ of 20, and the social vectors ($\mathbf{s}_i$, $\tilde{ \mathbf{s} }_i$) have a dimensionality $d_s$ of 50.
-The node2vec vectors for the initialization of $\tilde{ \mathbf{s} }_i$ are trained on 10 sampled walks of length 80 per node with a window size of 10.
-The dimensionality $d_r$ of the joint representation of social and temporal context, $\mathbf{r}_{ij}$, equals the sum of $d_s$ and $d_t$, i.e., 70.
+\textbf{DCWE.} The hyperparameters of the contextualizer are as for BERT\textsubscript{BASE} (uncased).
+In particular, the dimensionality of the input embeddings $\tilde{ \mathbf{e}}^{(k)}$ is 768.
+For the dynamic component, the social vectors $\mathbf{s}_{ij}$ and $\tilde{ \mathbf{s} }_i$ have a dimensionality of 50.
+The node2vec vectors for the initialization of $\tilde{ \mathbf{s} }_i$ are trained on 10 sampled walks of length 80 per node with a window size of 2.
 The GAT has two layers with four attention heads, respectively (activation function: $\tanh$).
-All feed-forward networks have one layer (activation function: $\tanh$).
-We do not compute offsets for BERT's special tokens (e.g., padding tokens).

-The search procedure of the remaining hyperparameters differs for the models trained on sentiment analysis and masked language modeling.
-For sentiment analysis, we use a batch size of 8 and perform grid search for the learning rate $l \in \{ \num{1e-6}, \num{3e-6} \}$ and the number of epochs $n \in \{1, \dots ,6\}$ (number of hyperparameter search trials: 12).
-For masked language modeling, we use a batch size of 4 and perform grid search for the learning rate $l \in \{ \num{1e-6}, \num{3e-6} \}$ and the number of epochs $n \in \{1, \dots ,6\}$ (number of hyperparameter search trials: 12).
-Models are trained with Adam \citep{Kingma.2015}.
+The feed-forward network has two layers (activation function: $\tanh$).
+We apply dropout with a rate of 0.2 after each layer of the dynamic component.
+The number of trainable parameters varies between models trained on different datasets due to differences in $|\mathcal{T}|$ and is 134,914,570 for ArXiv, 124,990,698 for Ciao, 120,028,762 for Reddit, and 122,509,730 for YELP.
+We use a batch size of 4 and perform grid search for the number of epochs $n_e \in \{1, \dots ,7\}$, the learning rate $l \in \{ \num{1e-6}, \num{3e-6} \}$, and the regularization constant $\lambda_a \in \{ \num{1e-2}, \num{1e-1} \}$, thereby also determining $\lambda_w$ (Section \ref{sec:training}).